 In the winter, activities range from gentle snow-shoe walking to husky sledding, while in summer people come to hike in the meadows, mountain bike or spot wild flowers.
 Year-round, you’ll be drawn to Restaurant Les Cerniers, where tasty fondues and delicious local produce are served alongside a roaring fire.
-Each pod is surprisingly spacious, at 38sqm, and there are Family Pods, too.
+Each pod is surprisingly spacious, and there are Family Pods, too.
 You get a variety of luxuries inside, from a toasty wood-burning stove to a private sauna in some of the plush Pod Suites.
 Bigger groups (or fans of four walls) will love the chic cabins that sleep up to 8.
 It’s not quite 4-star but it certainly qualifies as glamping, Swiss-style.

-- Gorgeous, homey pods (the Deluxes have nice extras, too).
+- Gorgeous, homey pods (the Suites have nice extras, too).
 Falling asleep in the warm glow of our wood-burner was heavenly

 - Vast views stretch in front of every pod, across the Rhone Valley to Villars, Leysin and even Lake Geneva; at night you get a magical combination of twinkling stars and the lights of Monthey in the valley